denoptim-project/workshop-May2022/doc/installation.md

 you create isolated **environments** that don't affect anything else.
 **conda** is the tool that manages these environments.

-### Do I have conda?
+### Do I Have Conda?
 On **macOS/Linux**, open a Terminal and run the following command.
-On **Windows**, open the Anaconda promt from the Windows search bar (if Anaconda Prompt is not found, then install Miniconda as shown below):
+On **Windows**, open the Anaconda prompt from the Windows search bar (if Anaconda Prompt is not found, then install Miniconda as shown below):

 ```conda list```